Criticism of schooling

-Another very persistent argument of anti-schooling activists is that school does not prepare children for life outside of school, and that many teachers do not have a neutral view of the world because they have only attended academic institutions a large part of their life.
+Another very persistent argument of anti-schooling activists is that school does not adequately prepare children for their life outside of school, and that most teachers do not have a neutral and comprehensive view of the world because they have only attended academic institutions a large part of their life.

 Others criticize the forced contact in school and are of the opinion that school makes children spend a large part of their most important development phase in a building, in seclusion from society, exclusively with children in their own age group, seated and entrusted with the task of obeying the orders of one authority figure for several hours each day, while almost everything they do is assessed, which would be a dehumanizing experience.

 Some may also feel a deep aversion to school based on their personal experiences or question the efficiency and sustainability of school learning and are of the opinion that compulsory schooling represents an impermissible interference with the rights and freedoms of parents and children; and believe that schools as a vehicle for knowledge transfer are no longer necessary and increasingly becoming obsolete in times of rapid information procurement, e.g. via the internet, and therefore generally consider compulsory education with evidence-based learning-oriented online schools or autodidactism to be more sensible than the traditional cohort-based physical schools.